fbpx

 How to convert a crawl space into a basement

-Love your home, but need more space?
-If you can’t add to the side of your home with a traditional addition or the top of your home with a second-story addition, a crawl-space conversion may be for you.
+If you can’t add on to the side of your home with a traditional addition, or the top of your home with a second-story addition, a crawl-space conversion may be for you.

 There are a handful of reasons why expanding downward could be the only option for an addition.
 The property lines may prevent you from expanding outward.
 Perhaps a tree stands in your way, which can be expensive to work around.
 If your home already has a second story, it can be difficult to add a third.
 Other times, a single-level home’s structure simply can’t handle the added load of another level.